 The Hooverville residents countered existing stereotypes of homeless people—and modern ones, too.
 They were primarily blue-collar workers who had recently been employed, and they made up an increasingly large part of Depression-era society.
 By 1933, approximately 1.5 million Americans were homeless, and those who did have housing were well aware that, given the precariousness of the economy, they could easily be next.

 Residents did their best to make the settlement feel like home.
 Gus Smith, a fruit and vegetable vendor and pastor who was one of the Hooverville’s first residents, appointed himself “mayor,” and residents lived in “neighborhoods.”
-In 1932, the settlement’s inhabitants dedicated a dddchurch made of orange crates—a sign that residents thought they were there to stay.
-That number grew to four by the 1935.
+In 1932, the settlement’s inhabitants dedicated a church made of orange crates—a sign that residents thought they were there to stay.
+That number grew to four by 1935.

 Hooverville residents worked hard to maintain some sense of normalcy for the many children who lived there, too.
 They attended public schools and were given toys and clothing by local charitable groups.
 Crime was relatively low, and the Hooverville even had entertainment.
 “Lotta blues happenin’ out there along the river back then,” recalled blues musician Big Joe Williams.
 The settlement was one of “the few racially integrated areas in St. Louis,” notes historian John Aaron Wright.